|Two Southerners vs Germany at the 2006 World Cup Finals|

 CB: Marco Materazzi (Apulia)

 Marco Materazzi was highly controversial defender in his prime.
-He was remembered for the headbutt incident with Zidane at the WC Finals in 2006.
+He was remembered for scoring the equaliser against France at the Final of the 2006 World Cup Finals, and then, the headbutt incident in which Zidane was sent off.
+From 2001 to 2006, he payed 41 times for Italy.
 His best club football was played with Inter Milan.
-He won 6 straight scudettis with them and a single Champions' League.
+He won 6 straight scudettis with them and a single Champions' League in 2010.
 He also played for Perugia and Everton.

 LB: Francesco Coco (Sicily)

 DM: Gennaro Gattuso (Calabria)

 Gennaro Gattuso was a highly regarded destroyer in his prime.
 He spent 13 years with AC Milan, forming a famous partnership with Andreas Pirlo.
+His strength and brutal style complemented well with Pirlo's creativity.
 He also played for Rangers, Perugia and Sion.
-He won two Champions' League with the club.
+He won two Champions' League with AC Milan in 2003 and 2007.
 For the Azzurri, he earned 73 caps.
 He went to three World Cup Finals, winning the 2006 World Cup Finals, playing along side Pirlo again.

 Fernando De Napoli was a part of the successful Napoli side that also featured Diego Maradona.
 He won the scudetto in 1987 and 1990, the Coppa Italia in 1987, the UEFA Cup in 1989, and the Supercoppa Italiana in 1990.
-For his country, De Napoli took part in the 1986 World Cup, Euro 88 and the 1990 World Cup.
+He also won two scudettos with AC Milan.
+For his country, De Napoli took part in the 1986 World Cup, the Euro 88 and the 1990 World Cup.

 CM: Antonio Juliano (Campania)

 RW/LW: Franco Causio (Apulia)

-He capped 63 times.
+Franco Causio capped 63 times.
 He was a part of the Azzurri at Euro 1980 and then, the World Cup in 1982.
 He played 11 years for Juventus between 1970 and 1981.
 During a highly successful period with the club, he won the scudetto six times, as well as winning a Coppa Italia, and an UEFA Cup.
-He also reached the European Cup final with Juventus during the 1972–73 season
+He also reached the European Cup final with Juventus during the 1972–73 season.

 AM: Stefano Fiore (Calabria)